 What is causing more discussion right now is the sudden deaths that we've seen in assembly yards and abattoirs.

-When we've had sows, particularly sows, not finishers but sows, shipped to slaughter, they go sometimes through multiple points before they reach slaughter.
+When we've had, particularly sows, not finishers but sows, shipped to slaughter, they go sometimes through multiple points before they reach slaughter.

 They can be underway from the farm to the final slaughter plant for a couple of days and that's when we see the sudden death.